whitfin/it.each/README.md

 ```
 var examples = [{ 'example' : 1, 'nested.example' : 2, 'inner' : { 'nest' : 3 } }];

-// Your test title will extract the fields and result in a title of 'Example 1 with nest 2'
+// Your test title will extract the fields and result in a title of 'Example 1 with key 2 and nest 3'
 it.each(examples, 'Example %s with key %s and nest %s', ['example', 'nested.example', 'inner.nest'], ...);
 ```